Home / Third Party Tools / Padlet / How to make and share padlets (institutional license)

 Setting What does it allow?

-This setting means anyone with the padlet link (including those external to the University) can access the board and make posts.
-‘Secret’ padlets have the benefit that they can be shared externally in ad hoc scenarios where this may be needed, however, as they present risks in terms of governing who can access university Padlets, this setting should only be used by exception where accurate author attribution is not a concern.
-For example, students can access these padlets without activating their own university Padlet licence, meaning it is not possible to accurately attribute their posts or prevent students linking the padlet content to external platforms.
+These padlets have the benefit that they can be shared externally and in ad hoc scenarios where this may be needed, however, as they present risks in terms of governing who can access (i.e. if the link is passed on), this setting should only be used where data security and accurate author attribution is not a concern.

 Collaborator’ email invitations If you wish to give specific padlet roles to other staff or select students, send them a ‘Collaborator’ invite.
 The recipient receives an email containing a joining link, which will open the board and assign the specific padlet role you have chosen.
 Collaborator invites can only be sent to other university padlet account holders, and cannot be passed between users within the university or externally (the link will only work for the invited user account).
 This is useful if you want another member of staff, or specific students, to moderate posts or co-own the padlet.